RyanReedUSE/vs-code-extension-youtrack/README.md

 > `Search Issues Max Response Count`

-## Todos
+## Road Map

--
+- [ ] Provide Developer

 ## Notes

-This product is not sponsored or endorsed by YouTrack or JetBrains.
+> This is an unofficial YouTrack extension and is not a product of JetBrains.
 It's simply a VS Code Extension designed to work with the YouTrack REST API to provide YouTrack users with another option to view their issues.